 Used Acura NSX For Sale

 In 2007, a new NSX was confirmed to be in the works featuring either a V10 or a V6 significantly altered from the original powerplant.
-The new 2017 Acura NSX for sale concept produced by Acura in the United States will be available in 2016 with the V6 engine configuration and a price tag of $155,000.
-Derived from the F-1 used by the company, the new supercar V6 retains the longitudinally mounted mid-engine layout, but adds three additional electric motors for increased hybrid power, acceleration, and fuel economy.
-Performance numbers have not yet been logged, but Acura spokespeople have stated that it will produce somewhere north of 550 hp.
+The new 2017 Acura NSX for sale concept is produced in the United States and will be available in 2016 with the V6 engine configuration and a price tag of $155,000.
+Derived from the F-1 used by the company, the new supercar V6 retains the longitudinally mounted mid-engine layout but adds three additional electric motors for increased hybrid power, acceleration, and fuel economy.
 A roadster version of the second generation may be available in the future if anything is to be gleaned from the 2012 SEMA auto show concept.

 A new nine-speed dual clutch automatic transmission is paired with a direct drive hybrid motor/generator.
 Power is stored in a lithium-ion battery mounted low in the chassis.
 This energy is channeled to the front wheels by a Twin Motor Unit (TMU).
 Powering each front wheel independently, it can induce yaw while cornering to provide incredible lateral grip.